Skip to main content

 Verify host, port, and TLS settings.
 Ensure you are using the feed username and password, not the API key.
 Check firewall and network rules.

 Table and schema access depend on your plan.
-Confirm the table name and schema (e.g., public) and check the Tables & Schema and table pages (Contacts, Companies, Insights).
+Confirm the table name and schema (e.g., public) and check the Tables & Schemas and table pages (Person, Organization, Insight).

 Still have questions?